jetbrains-academy/Machine-Learning-101/Horror Trees/Decision Tree/task.md

 2. The characteristic with the largest information gain becomes the decisive node, and the dataset is divided on the basis of objects' possessing or not possessing that characteristic.
 The process is repeated for each branch.

-3. A branch with the 0 entropy is a leaf.
+3. A branch with the `0` entropy is a leaf.
- Branches with the entropy greater than 0 require further division.
+ Branches with the entropy greater than `0` require further division.

 ### Task

-In the `tree.py` file, realize a recursive algorithm for building a decision tree in the `build` method of the `DecisionTree` class.
-You will need to realize two additional methods:
+In the `tree.py` file, implement a recursive algorithm for building a decision tree in the `build` method of the `DecisionTree` class.
+You will need to implement two additional methods:
 `build_subtree` and `get_best_predicate`.
 1. In the `get_best_predicate` method, build all possible predicates for a specific characteristic.
    To do that, you need to find the unique values of the given characteristic.